Gorialis/jishaku/README.md

             <code>jishaku debug</code> executes a command with an exception wrapper and a timer.
 This allows you to quickly get feedback on reproducable command errors and slowdowns.
             <br><br>
             <code>jishaku repeat</code> repeats a command a number of times.
             <br><br>
+            <h4>&gt; <code>jishaku permtrace &lt;channel&gt; [targets...]</code></h4>
+            This command allows you to investigate the source of expressed permissions in a given channel.
+Targets can be either a member, or a list of roles (to simulate a member with those roles).
+            <br><br>
+            It will read all of the guild permissions and channel overwrites for the given member or roles in the channel, and provide a breakdown containing whether the permission is granted, and the most fundamental reason why.
+            <br><br>
         </td>
     </tr>